Zettelkasten-Method/zettelkasten.de/content/posts/2025/08/principle-of-atomicity-difference-between-principle-and-implementation/index.md

 The next phase will focus on techniques and methods for working with existing knowledge.
 Tools for working with concepts, arguments, models, and empirical work will be explored.
 I aim to push the boundaries of knowledge and learning in the field of personal knowledge management and thinking tools as far as possible, contributing my small part to the vast ocean of knowledge.

-Ihave to use thinking tools and work on my skills to use them constantly.
+I have to use thinking tools and work on my skills to use them constantly.
 Everything that you read on this blog is based on my need to engage with a wide variety of knowledge.
 [You may read a bit on the scope of my work](https://forum.zettelkasten.de/discussion/2804/journal-q-a-ama-writing-a-book-with-my-zettelkasten/).
 My personal vision is that I will work on both projects in synergy: Knowledge and [Arete](https://en.wikipedia.org/wiki/Arete).

 Equipped with that background knowledge, let's review this article.